Connect with a certified trainer for free

 Surgical Treatment

-If you have a complete PCL tear, or if your injury does not heal after completing a rehabilitation program for a partial PCL tear, you may require surgery.
-The goal of PCL reconstruction surgery is to rebuild the PCL ligament and restore stability, mobility, and strength to the knee.
-During PCL reconstruction surgery, your doctor will use a graft made from tissue taken from another place in your body (like the hamstring or the patella) or from a donor ligament (called an allograft) to reconstruct the torn PCL.
-As the PCL is a large ligament, oftentimes an allograft is needed.
+If you have a complete PCL tear or if your injury does not improve after a rehabilitation program for a high grade partial PCL tear, surgery may be necessary.
+The goal of PCL reconstruction surgery is to rebuild the ligament and restore stability, mobility, and strength to the knee.
+During surgery, your doctor will use a graft taken from another part of your body, such as the hamstring or patella, or a donor ligament (allograft) to reconstruct the torn PCL.
+Because the PCL is a large ligament, an allograft is often preferred.

 Recovery